liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/base-measures-documentation.md

 ### Recommended Visuals:
 - **Stacked Column Chart**: Displays total inventory value over time for comparison across different periods.
 - **KPI Visual**: Highlights the total inventory value for the past year.
+- **Area Chart**: Can illustrate how inventory value has changed over the past year.

 ---